Ma-Pe-Ma/Betting-Competition/ReadMe.md

 Obviously, at the end the player with the highest amount of credits wins the competition.

 ### Group bet
-Firstly the user has to specify the results of the group stage.
+First, the user has to specify the results of the group stage.
 The reward will be recevied logically after finishing the group stage.

 The winning multiplier for a specific group betting can be determined this way: